New England Journal of Medicine May 31, 2012

 Population

-Resectable gastric or gastroesophageal junction adenocarcinoma
+Patients with locally advanced, resectable gastric or gastroesophageal junction adenocarcinoma

 Comparator

-Perioperative ECF/ECX chemotherapy
+Perioperative ECF or ECX chemotherapy

 Endpoint